-This campground gets a lot of things right, but the price is simply way out of proportion to the sites.
+This campground gets a lot of things right, but the price and associated policies are way out of proportion to the sites.

 Click here to read about our criteria for campground reviews.

-Price per night / Discounts: $52 / We got 20% off the base price because we have a Thousand Trails membership.
+Price per night / Discounts: $52 / We got 20% off the base price because we had a Thousand Trails membership.
+The normal price for a regular site is over $70 per night.

 Campground website: Narrows Too Campground